 He collaborated with Chilean design, architecture, and art studio GT2P (Great Things 2 People) on a ceramic installation that was showcased at the 2017 Design Indaba Conference, and co-founded the Imbadu Collective, which facilitates creative collaborations among South African artists such as Atang Tshikare, Laduma Ngxokolo and Trevor Stuurman.

 Andile is the recipient of the 2015 Design Foundation Icon Award and was the Feature Designer of the Year at 100% Design South Africa in 2018, where he presented his Iindonga Bowl collection.
-He was included in Artsy’s Top 10 Contemporary Artists Working with Ceramics, and was named one of the Top 200 Young South Africans by the Mail & Guardian newspaper in 2011 and the VISI magazine Artist of the Year in 2009.
+He was included in Artsy’s selection of 20 artists shaping the future of ceramics, and was named one of the Top 200 Young South Africans by the Mail & Guardian newspaper in 2011 and the VISI magazine Artist of the Year in 2009.